runtime-enforcement/whyenf/README.md

 # Explanator2: Judgement Day

-The Explanator2 is a tool for online monitoring satisfaction and violation explanations of MTL (Metric Temporal Logic) formulas on arbitrary words.
+The Explanator2 is a tool for online monitoring satisfaction and violation explanations of MTL (Metric Temporal Logic) formulas on an arbitrary trace.

-It is built upon the [Explanator](https://bitbucket.org/traytel/explanator/src/master/), a previous work by [Bhargav Bhatt](https://bhargavbh.github.io/) and [Dmitriy Traytel](https://www21.in.tum.de/~traytel/).
+It is the successor of the [Explanator](https://bitbucket.org/traytel/explanator/src/master/), a previous work by [Bhargav Bhatt](https://bhargavbh.github.io/) and [Dmitriy Traytel](https://www21.in.tum.de/~traytel/).

 ## Getting Started